 Cabins and Cottages

-El Capitan is reopening this summer after surviving the classic California wildlands narrative: fire, flood, then mud.
-Classic, too, is the feel of El Capitan Canyon’s cedar cabins ($170-$800), arranged along a seasonal creek beneath a sycamore canopy.
+El Capitan has reopened after surviving fire, flood, and mud.
+El Capitan Canyon’s cedar cabins ($170-$800), arranged along a seasonal creek beneath a sycamore canopy.
 Soak in bathtubs, warm up by gas fireplaces, and doze to the sounds of the forest night in beds crafted from willow branches.
 El Capitan State Beach, at the canyon mouth, is easily reached by foot or on complimentary beach cruisers.
 Take in the sunset before having El Capitan’s deli deliver salmon and tri-tip to cook over your cabin’s fire pit.

 In a seaside community known for its Mediterranean vibe, the Pantai Inn’s cottages ($300-$800) bring a touch of Bali to Cali.
 Tropical umbrellas and plantings adorn a courtyard that, like some of the cottages, looks to the surf across Coast Boulevard.
 Explore tide pools and stroll along La Jolla’s low cliffs to see harbor seals lolling at the Children’s Pool.
 A staircase leads up to the village’s boutiques and the terrace at Catania, which serves an improbably good wood-fired pizza with broccoli and butternut squash.
 Or try the local catch at Pearl Street’s El Pescador Fish Market & Restaurant, a longtime favorite now located in more contemporary digs.

 34. Jalama Beach